Our Policies

 A full list of corporate sponsors giving over £10,000 will be maintained on our website.
 Young Lives vs Cancer will communicate its commitment to this policy to the organisation’s stakeholders.

-Young Lives vs Cancer is committed to providing high quality, professional standards to all those who use our services and to people who support us in any way.
+At Young Lives vs Cancer, we are committed to providing high quality, professional standards to all those who use our services and to people who support us in any way.
+We are also committed to an ethos of continuous improvement and view any feedback received as an opportunity to improve our practices and services.

-Young Lives vs Cancer commits to ensuring that:
+To enable this, Young Lives vs Cancer commits to ensuring that:

 - Those making a complaint know that it will be dealt with sensitively, honestly and fairly